Image Pipeline v2 — vision scoring + smart cropping + curation loop

 static/data/image-curation.json ← human-edited, committed

-static/data/audit-report.html ← gitignored, dev-only
+static/audit-report.html ← gitignored, dev-only (built by scripts/build-audit-report.ts)

-static/data/image-vision-cost-ledger.json ← committed (audit trail of API spend)
+static/data/cost-ledger.json ← committed (audit trail of API spend)

 .image-cache/ ← gitignored (per-image hash-keyed scoring + variant cache)